*This post is brought to you by Rhodes Bake-N-Serv. Thanks for supporting the brands that make Dessert Now Dinner Later possible.

 - Thoroughly spray the inside of a bundt pan.
 Sprinkle ⅓ of the crushed cookies on the bottom.

-- Cut each roll in half & coat in the butter.
+Cut each roll in half and coat in the butter.

-- Place half of the remaining crushed cookies into your dry pudding mix.
+Place half of the remaining crushed cookies into your dry pudding mix.
 Stir it up.
-Then dredge each buttery dinner roll piece into the pudding & cookie mixture.
+Then dredge each buttery dinner roll piece into the pudding and cookie mixture.

 - Stagger coated rolls in the pan.
 Once you have about half the rolls in there, sprinkle in the majority of your white chocolate chips, saving a few for the top (which will be the bottom after it is inverted.)

-- Repeat process with the other half of the rolls, & top with the remaining cookie crumbs & white chocolate chips.
-Spray a piece of plastic wrap & cover the pan.
+Repeat process with the other half of the rolls, and top with the remaining cookie crumbs and white chocolate chips.
+Spray a piece of plastic wrap and cover the pan.
 Allow to rise until double in size or it reaches the top of the pan.

-- For the cream cheese icing: blend 3 oz cream cheese, 2 tablespoons butter, ⅔ cup powdered sugar, ¼ tsp vanilla & 1-3 tablespoons milk (depending on desired consistency.)
-Put icing in a plastic bag, cut off the corner & decorate the top of the warm monkey bread.
+For the cream cheese icing: In a medium-large bowl, beat the cream cheese, butter, powdered sugar, and vanilla with an electric hand mixer.
+Add milk one Tablespoon at a time until desired consistency.
+Put icing in a plastic bag, cut off the corner and decorate the top of the warm monkey bread.